 - Select the severity threshold for alerts to be triggered.
-We recommend starting with the lowest percentage 50% and moving to the higher percentage if a significant amount of false positive reports are created (false positives are rare).
+We recommend starting with the lowest confidence level (Medium Confidence - at least 50% confidence).
 Click the “Add” button.

 - On the right side, there are options to select which Organizational Unit will be monitored by this trigger.
-Select the appropriate OU (some schools do not want to monitor staff OUs, so they would only select student account OUs).
-Click the blue add button to add the OUs to the trigger.
+Select the appropriate OU (some schools do not want to monitor staff OUs, so they would only select OUs with student accounts).
+Click the blue Add button to add the OUs to the trigger.

 - After an admin has added the appropriate category and OUs, move on to “Add an Action.”
-Select “Notify and Assign” to set up automated emails to Admins at a particular school to be alerted to and review the smart alerts generated by this trigger, as well as a direct message to the student as a chrome notification, or to block the content, which is the purpose of this walkthrough.
+Select “Notify & Assign” to set up automated emails to admins at a particular school to be alerted to and review the Smart Alerts generated by this trigger, as well as a direct message to the student as a chrome notification, or to block the content, which is the purpose of this walkthrough.
 Select “Block Content.”

 NOTE: For more on the additional options other than Block Content, check our guide on creating triggers HERE